 In 2005 federal institutions were asked to conduct a review of their activities in light of their new obligations to take positive measures to implement the government's commitment to the development of Francophone and Anglophone minorities and for the promotion of both official languages in Canadian society (Part VII of the Official Languages Act).
 It is possible that some institutions have already conducted a similar exercise as outlined above with the perspective of implementing their obligations under Part VII.
 The findings and any adjustments made to programs as a result, could be considered for the purposes of this current review.

 It should be kept in mind that while the two approaches may appear similar in their application, they respond to different legal obligations: federal institutions must take positive steps under Part VII but they retain a degree of discretion in terms of how they select these measures.
 On the other hand, federal institutions have to serve the Canadian public in both official languages, with substantive equality as the standard that is to be achieved in every case where Part IV applies.

-This interpretation of the requirements of Part IV of the Official Languages Act, to be read in conjunction with the Policy on the Use of Official Languages for Communications with and Services to the Public, is based on the court's analysis of the principle of linguistic equality in the provision of government services in the CALDECH case.
+This interpretation of the requirements of Part IV of the Official Languages Act, to be read in conjunction with the Directive on Official Languages for Communications and Services is based on the court's analysis of the principle of linguistic equality in the provision of government services in the CALDECH case.

 Analytical Grid – Substantive Equality

 An analytical grid has been created to assist Federal Institutions in applying the principle of substantive equality to their institutions' services and programs, including those delivered by a third party on behalf of the institutions.